Golden Age of Argentine cinema

 In classical Argentine cinema, film genres were almost always configured as hybrids, with melodrama emerging as the reigning mode of the period.
-Its early audience were the urban working classes, so its content was strongly rooted in their culture, most notably tango music and dance, radio dramas, and popular theatrical genres like sainete or revue.
+Its early audience were the urban working classes, so its content was strongly rooted in their culture, most notably tango music and dance, radio dramas, and popular theatrical genres like sainete or the revista porteña (local revue).
 These forms of popular culture became the main roots of the film industry, from which many of its main performers, directors and screenwriters came.
 Much of the themes that defined the Argentine sound cinema in its beginnings were inherited from the silent period, including the opposition between the countryside and the city, and the interest in representing the world of tango.
 As the industry's prosperity increased in the late 1930s, bourgeois characters shifted from villains to protagonists, in an attempt to appeal to the middle classes and their aspirations.
 Starting in the mid-1940s, Argentine cinema adopted an "internationalist" style that minimized national references, including the disuse of local dialect and a greater interest in adapting works of world literature.

 Beginning in 1943, as a response to Argentina's neutrality in the context of World War II, the United States imposed a boycott on sales of film stock to the country, causing Mexican cinema to displace Argentina as the market leader in Spanish.
 During the presidency of Juan Perón (1946–1955), protectionist measures were adopted, which managed to revitalize Argentine film production.
 However, financial fragility of the industry led to its paralysis once Perón was overthrown in 1955 and his stimulus measures ended.
-With the studio system entering its definitive crisis, the classical era came to an end as new criteria for producing and making films emerged, including the irruption of modernism and auteur films, and a greater prominence of independent cinema.
+With the studio system entering its definitive crisis, the classical era came to an end as new criteria for funding and shooting films emerged, including the irruption of modernism and auteur films, and a greater prominence of independent cinema.
 The creation of the National Film Institute in 1957 and the innovative work of figures such as Leopoldo Torre Nilsson gave rise to a new wave of filmmakers in the 1960s, who opposed "commercial" cinema and experimented with new cinematic techniques.